fdeblasio/pokeemerald-expansion/notes.md

 - PokéNav callers sometimes think there were 512 wins at the Battle Palace (seems to be related to Battle Tent issue)

 ## To Do:
-- Add Indigo Disk moves to some movesets (like Electivire/Supercell Slam)
+- Add Indigo Disk moves to some movesets
 ### Meta
 - More simple modifications: https://www.pokecommunity.com/showthread.php?t=416647&page=1
 - Pret wiki tutorials:       https://github.com/pret/pokeemerald/wiki/Tutorials